mlswg/mls-protocol/draft-ietf-mls-protocol.md

 `UpdatePath` object.
 When processing a Commit message clients MUST recompute the expected value of `parent_hash` for the committer's new leaf and verify that it matches the `parent_hash` value in the `leaf_key_package`.
-Moreover, when joining a group new members MUST verify that if a leaf contains a `parent_hash` value than it matches the value obtained by recomputing `parent_hash` at the leaf.
+Moreover, when joining a group new members MUST verify that if a leaf contains a `parent_hash` value, then it matches the value obtained by recomputing `parent_hash` at the leaf.

 The `parent_hash` at the root is `0`.
-To compute the parent hash at a non-root node v with parent p and sibling u the `ParentHashInput` struct is used.
-It consists of three fields.
-The first contains the HPKE public key of p.
-The second contains the `parent_hash` at p.
-The third contains the list of HPKE public keys to which the HPKE secret key of v's parent was sent.
-That is, it consists of the array of `HPKEPublicKey` values of the nodes in the resolution of u but with the keys of p's `unmerged_leaves` omitted.
+To compute the parent hash at a non-root node V with parent P and sibling S, the `ParentHashInput` struct is used.
+It consists of three fields: The first contains the HPKE public key of P. The second contains the `parent_hash` at P. The third contains the list of HPKE public keys to which the HPKE secret key of P was sent to.
+That is, it consists of the array of `HPKEPublicKey` values of the nodes in the resolution of u but with the`unmerged_leaves` of P omitted.

 For example, in the ratchet tree depicted in {{resolution-example}} the `ParentHashInput` struct for node 6 would contain an empty array as the sibling of